abramadams/dao/README.md

 	newID = dao.insert( table = "users", data = DATA );
 	// newID would contain the record's auto-incremented PK value

+	// DAO has a method queryParam() that wraps your values in
+	// appropriate cfqueryparam tags.
+The method takes 4 args:
+	// value - required
+	// cfsqltype - optional, will be guessed based on value.
+Uses
+	// common data type names, no need for the cf_sql_type... crap.
+	// list - true/false; will pass to cfqueryparam list attribute
+	// null - true/false; will pass to the cfqueryparam null attribute

 	// Insert data (using mysql specific replace into syntax ) newID2 = dao.execute("